 Classify various UX issues into low, medium, and high categories to mark their importance to the stakeholders.
 This way, one can identify areas of concern and deal with them efficiently.

-If you wish to learn about the UX review process, tools, and outcomes, check out the UX Audit course on ProApp.
-Happy Learning!
+If you wish to learn about the UX review process, tools, and outcomes, Download ProApp now!